uniconproject/unicon/README.md

 ```
 make
 ```
-Note that, although the build environment is UCRT64, the resulting Unicon binaries may be run from the standard Windows command line `cmd` terminal.
+Note that, although the build environment is UCRT64, the resulting Unicon binaries may also be run from the standard Windows command line `cmd` terminal.

 MSVCRT: